CsillaFarkas/ParetoPick-R/README.md

 * AHP and Analysis tabs
   * option for reverse plotting to improve clarity in the presence of negative scales (if possible only if X and Y Axis are <0)
   * better graphical representation of decison space across solutions:
-    * for selected point - plot the whole cluster as boxplot within the pareto front => which variable?
     * share_con/linE - on y axis
     * frequency maps - produce during python call or based on button with Micha's R script and put in output
     * barplot of implemented measures per optimum